-Someone on your leadership team will quote a figure of 9.1 percent or 10.5 percent from recent headlines during budget season.
+Someone on your leadership team will quote a figure of 8.7 percent from recent headlines during budget season.
 Is that COLA number too high?

 This article is designed to help you cut through the headlines and make an informed decision based on all the facts.
 If you already understand inflation indexes, skip ahead to our summary of data on COLA, inflation, and wage increases at the bottom.